lightpack/docs/v0.x/testing.md

   Asserts that the request will throw an `InvalidUrlSignatureException` with a 403 status code.

-  Use this before making a request to a signed URL that should fail due to an tampered, invalid, expired, or missing signature.
+  Use this before making a request to a signed URL that should fail due to a tampered, invalid, expired, or missing signature.

   ```php
   $this->assertInvalidUrlSignature();